ko3ak81/CurrencyWatcher/README.md

 - Fetches the exchange rate from Google Finance using Puppeteer.
 - Sends an alert via Pushover if the exchange rate exceeds a defined threshold.
 - Runs continuously, checking the exchange rate every minute.
+- Configurable URL, selector, and threshold for alerts.

 ## Requirements